abhi3700/evm_contracts_vaultautocomp/README.md

 > Stake Amount & Deposit Amount are used synonymously.
 >
 > Shares Amount & Receipt Amount are used synonymously.
+>
+> Redeemable Amount is calculated during redeeming i.e. `redeem` function.
+Here, the deposited amount can't be withdrawn unlike in a simple vault (without auto-compounding yield).
+Here, the deposited amount can only be redeemed by giving back the receipt tokens.

 To deploy the contract with an APY of 0.1% (0.001 in decimal representation) per day, you would use the following value as the constructor argument: